 Millennials and Gen Z nowadays are all convinced that getting higher education degrees promises them better career opportunities.
 Blue-collar jobs are said to be baby boomers’ and immigrants’ jobs.
 But the world is changing and the employment world is too.

 The difficulties facing blue-collar recruitment in the long term are only going to get worse.
 RH marketing is much needed for blue-collar job positions.
 You should work on promoting the idea that blue-collar jobs also offer opportunities for financial success, personal satisfaction, and career growth.

 You are not receiving enough applications for your blue-collar job vacancies is very likely due to the disconnect between potential workers and the job opportunities.
 Do a little research to know the platforms mostly used by your audience and the best way to reach them.
 You should also not be too demanding in terms of applications.
 A simple resume and a face-to-face interview should be enough.

 Sounds like a lot of work?
 The right Job board will fasten the process:

 Job boards and employment sites such as Sabiss are the go-to places to look for a job.
 Using packs and services offered by the latter will make your blue-collar recruitment journey so much easier and shorter.

 Sabiss is an international job board operating mostly in the Middle East and Africa region.
 Our goal is to allow each talent to be discovered.
-To do so, we have designed a unique job search platform dedicated to talent in the African continent and the Middle East.
+To do so, we have designed a unique job search platform dedicated to talent in the African continent and the Middle East in different countries such as Cameroon, Rabat and Agadir.
 Through the publication of thousands of job offers and resumes, we connect candidates with recruiters from around the world.
 Eager to accompany candidates as well as companies, we put in place tools to make your research as effective as possible.